tyla homepage

 The pictures of Leerdam's win and her Nike bra were also plastered across online news websites and in print publications around the world.

-It's slightly awkward since the Netherlands Winter Olympic official merchandise sponsor is FILA, not Nike.
+It's slightly awkward since the Netherlands Winter Olympic official merchandise sponsor is FILA, not Nike, though it could work out in potential partnerships.

 In the wake of the unexpected marketing moment, advertising expert Frederique de Laat, who is the founder of Branthlete and specialises in female athlete advertising, spoke with Dutch newspaper 'AD' about how much money the athlete may be looking at for her accidental branding flash.